Slavic dialects of Greece: Ban on use, language shift and language death

-Slavic dialects spoken in the region of Thrace
+Greek Thrace

 The yat (*ě) split in the Eastern South Slavic.
 Jouko Lindstedt has assumed that this isogloss is the dividing line between Bulgarian and Macedonian.

 Some of the Rup dialects of the Bulgarian language are spoken by the Pomaks in Western Thrace in Greece.
 These dialects are native also in Bulgaria, and are classified as part of the Smolyan subdialect.
 Not all Pomaks speak this dialect as their mother language.
 It is generally qualified by Bulgarian researchers as an "archaic dialect" with some conservative features, which bear witness to an intermediate state of transition from Old Bulgarian/Old Church Slavonic to the modern Bulgarian language.